yifattih/rmr-projection-api/workflows_pipeline_test_trigger_file.md

 All changes that will be done will be related to infrastructure.

 The api Cloud Run service was deleted to test the 'first_deploy' deployment strategy.

+***Workflow failed***
+The semantic-release action requires a Personal Access Token.
+The token was created, added as secret named PAT to avoid conflicts with GITHUB_TOKEN vairbale, and added as environment variable in the workflow job.